Are Botox and other toxins like Dysport vegan-friendly?

-A cruelty-free label simply means that the product or brand has not been tested on animals.
+A cruelty-free label simply means that the product or brand in question has not been tested on animals.
 However, it can be difficult to tell if this claim is valid, because brands can claim to be cruelty-free even if they have not been certified as such.
-There are 3 categories of cruelty-free brands:

-- And brands that are not associated with any certifying body.
+- Brands that are not associated with any certifying body

 Vegan and Cruelty-Free Injectables

 Dermal fillers and botulinum toxins are the most popular injectables on the market today.
 They are commonly used for contouring the face and for treating wrinkles and volume loss.

 Currently, it can be difficult to find brands that are 100% vegan; however, many companies are switching to testing methods that do not involve animals, so it will be easier to find vegan and cruelty-free injectables in the future.

 Traditional dermal fillers are made of hyaluronic acid (HA) derived from animals, commonly of bovine origin.
 To reduce the risk of hypersensitivity reactions, modern dermal fillers are composed of synthetic or non-animal stabilized hyaluronic acid ingredients.
 However, it is still difficult to find a dermal filler that is 100% vegan.

 Are Juvederm and Restylane vegan and cruelty-free?